 The Medical Device File: What You Don’t Have to Include in This File

-ISO 13485 requires a medical device file for each medical device type or medical device group.
+ISO 13485 requires a medical device file for each medical device type or medical device family.
 A lot of many manufacturers think that the medical device file is the same as the technical documentation required by the MDR or IVDR.
 But that isn’t entirely true.

 Is one of the three files required by the FDA (DMR, DHF, DHR) the same as the medical device file?
 It's time for a comparison to end unnecessary discussions within your team and with auditors.
 With a free download.